speechly/speechly/docs/dev/WIX.md

-# Speechly Web Toolkit Beta for Wix
+# Speechly Web Components Beta for Wix

 ## Introduction

-This document describes how to use Speechly Web Toolkit on Wix sites to create voice-enabled web experiences like site navigation and site search.
+This document describes how to use Speechly Web Components on Wix sites to create voice-enabled web experiences like site navigation and site search.

 Speechly provides real-time text-to-speech transcription and can be optionally configured to detect intents and tag keywords (entities).

-Speechly Web Toolkit bundles Speechly's browser-client JS connectivity library with `<PushToTalkButton/>` element so you can start using Speechly on a web site without any build systems, using static resources served over-the-air static from a CDN.
+Speechly Web Components bundles Speechly's browser-client JS connectivity library with `<PushToTalkButton/>` element so you can start using Speechly on a web site without any build systems, using static resources served over-the-air static from a CDN.

 ## Contents